Undergraduate Statistics Concentration

 • I am interested in a quantitative career on Wall Street.
 Is there any sequence of courses that I should take?
 What should I take first?

 It is probably best that you take the 4300-4310 sequence to fulfill your Business Fundamentals.
 These courses are more mathematically sophisticated than 1010-1020, although they do spend less time in applied data analysis.
 Statistics 4330 is an excellent first course towards the fulfillment of your elective requirement.
-Since 4330 is only offered every other year you should plan accordingly.
 It is recommended that you take an intermediate level applied course which will introduce you to serious statistical computing (like Stat 4710 or even Stat 9610).

 • I am more interested in Marketing than Finance.
 What course sequence is most appropriate?